 Although inflammation after ischemic stroke is a well-described phenomenon and hypothesized to play a key role in secondary injury, the underlying mechanisms are not well understood.
 Our screens have identified a role for soluble ST2 as an inflammatory biomarker that is elevated following acute ischemic stroke.
 Our studies have highlighted that soluble ST2 predicts functional outcome, mortality and risk of hemorrhagic transformation, and these associations are independent from traditional clinical risk factors.

 Soluble ST2 is a decoy receptor in the IL-33/ST2 pathway, which is a member of the Toll-like/Interleukin-1 receptor superfamily.
 Prior immunological studies of ST2 have shown that the soluble form antagonizes normal IL-33 signaling and alters the balance away from anti-inflammatory type 2 helper T cells and towards pro-inflammatory type 1 helper T cells.
 A similar soluble ST2-mediated pro- versus anti-inflammatory switch may also occur in macrophages.
-Our laboratory is currently investigating soluble ST2 as a candidate mechanism of post-stroke inflammatory injury.
+Our laboratory is investigating how soluble ST2 may influence post-stroke innate inflammatory responses and brain edema formation.